 2/ I use antioppressive / diversity / cultural and trauma informed models already.
 Where does this sit amongst that?
 Why do i need it?

 WS is about avoiding fragmentation and keeping together a view of self and relationships, and therefore of topics and conceptualisation, that is considerate of the whole (holistic).
 For example, in the model you will see coverage under embodiment, of relational patterns and attention and executive function, as well as identity, which can further be characterised as normative and/or different depending on context.
-The difference between this model and others is that it is whole and complete, encapsulating all aspects which influence experience rather than solely focusing on identity, marginalisation, or diversity or anti-oppressive practice lens.
+The difference is that it is whole and complete, encapsulating all aspects which influence experience rather than solely focusing on identity, marginalisation, or diversity or anti-oppressive practice lens.
 Therefore diversity, culture, and anti discrimination as well as many other considerations are natively embedded within the whole and relationship rather than treated as add-on without which they would also perpetuate fragmentation because they (e.g., cultural models) are perceived as separate models to the mainstream core.
 Therefore, WS framing is mandatory for stronger and more equitable practice that begins with what we embed within ourselves from day one, rather than embedding a generalised, decontextualised view of the human self or a separate model of culture, diversity, embodiment etc. This does not away with need for models that are specific lens focus but they also need to be represented in the core model to avoid fragmentation.

 Further the model can be used as an explicit enhancement to existing models.
 For example, TA concepts of Parent, Adult, Child are in context of WICKET or another example Supervision models view of relationships also includes WICKET as being part of client, therapist and supervisor self.
 Similarly then for diversity models, antioppressive models and cultural models they can use the WICKET explicitly as appropriate.